amazon-connect/amazon-connect-salesforce-cti/classic/02 Installation/03 Upgrading from an Earlier Version.md

 <h1 class="toc">Upgrading from an Earlier Version</h1>

-If you are upgrading from an earlier version of CTI Adapter, there are a few additional things you need to do.
+If you are upgrading from an earlier major version of the CTI Adapter (v4.x or earlier), there are a few additional things you need to do.

 1. Go to the **Setup** section and search for **Object Manager**.